-IAM Identity Center authentication - AWS SDKs and Tools
+IAM Identity Center authentication for your SDK or tool - AWS SDKs and Tools

 AWS IAM Identity Center is the recommended method of providing AWS credentials when developing on a non-AWS compute service.
 For example, this would be something like your local development environment.
 If you are developing on an AWS resource, such as Amazon Elastic Compute Cloud (Amazon EC2) or AWS Cloud9, we recommend getting credentials from that service instead.